 All posts are listed below.
 Make sure to press the “Read the rest of this post” button.

-After the UK introducing age verification by ID to the masses under the Online Safety Act.
+What’s Happening This situation started rapidly developing after the UK introduced age-verification-by-ID to the masses under the Online Safety Act.
 It’s supposed to “protect children, as well as adults, from illegal and harmful content, mis- and disinformation, etc.”.
 Big goals, for what is a simple ID scan.

 By birbsophone